apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The minimum count of vcpu cores, [Min, Max] defines a range for valid vcpu cores, and the value in this range
-must be multiple times of Step.
-It&rsquo;s useful to define a large number of valid values without defining them one by one.
-Please see the documentation for Step for some examples.
-If Slots is specified, Max, Min, and Step are ignored</p>
+<p>The minimum count of vcpu cores, [Min, Max] defines a range for valid vcpu cores, and the value in this range<br />must be multiple times of Step.
+It&rsquo;s useful to define a large number of valid values without defining them one by<br />one.
+Please see the documentation for Step for some examples.<br />If Slots is specified, Max, Min, and Step are ignored</p><br />
 </td>
 </tr>
 <tr>